springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 - Progressing to the next section of a form
 - Submitting a completed form

-Only use the primary style button as the main call to action on a page.
+Only use the primary button styling as the main call to action on a page.

 ### How it works